kirypto/TimelineTracker/Wiki/domainDesign.md

 - `Location`: a place of significance that traveler's can come to and leave from.
    - A location has a description, which provides details about the location.
-   - A location has a positional range that covers specified what area it covers in each dimension.
-Most locations will consist of an area that spans 4 of the 5 dimensions: it's 3-dimensional area and the time range from when it was constructed to when it will be no more.
+   - A location has a span, which is the positional range that specifies what area the location exists within. in each dimension.
+Most locations will consist of an area that spans 4 of the 5 dimensions: it's 3-dimensional area, and the time range from when it was constructed to when it will be no more.
 It's range in the 5th dimension is still a range but is likely only one point in that dimension _(the low and high values are equal)_.